-As already mentioned in Section~\ref{sec:KS-sets}, the Kochen-Specker theorem requires at least a three-dimensional Hilbert space.
+As mentioned in Sec.~\ref{sec:KS-sets}, the Kochen-Specker theorem requires at least a three-dimensional Hilbert space.
 It is therefore natural to connect the violation of contextuality inequalities to the dimension.

-For the case of the Peres-Mermin square, this has been done by \citet{Guhne:2013PRA}.
-There, the contextuality inequality as in Eq.~(\ref{eq:chshjocord}) has been considered and it has been studied how the violation depends on the underlying dimension.
-Then, it has been shown that
+For the case of the PM square, this was done by \citet{Guhne:2013PRA}.
+They considered, the contextuality inequality found in Eq.~(\ref{eq:chshjocord}) and studied how the violation depends on the underlying dimension.
+It has been shown that

-where the bounds hold for the respective dimensions under the assumption that the measurements are projective and obey the compatibility (or commutation) relations of the Peres-Mermin square.
+where the bounds hold for the respective dimensions under the assumption that the measurements are projective and obey the compatibility (or commutation) relations of the PM square.
 These bounds can be generalized to certain POVMs and also to the KCBS inequality \cite{Guhne:2013PRA}.
-More recently, a general method on dimension witnesses using the graph-theoretic approach has been introduced \cite{Ray:2021NJP}.
+More recently a general method on dimension witnesses using the graph-theoretic approach was introduced \cite{Ray:2021NJP}.